PeteyChan/SimpleECS/README.md

 }

 entity.Remove<T>();   // removes the component on entity if found.
-                      // if component was removed, will trigger on OnRemoveCallback event
+                      // if component was removed, will trigger the OnRemoveCallback event

 entity.Destroy();     // destroys the entity leaving it invalid
                       // all components on the entity will trigger their respective OnRemoveCallback events